qcx201/CAtrade/README.md

     <figcaption align="left">Data source: ISED Canada | Figure by author.</figcaption>
 </figure>

-About three-quarters of Canadian exports ($751 billion) went to the US ($569 billion), dwarfing EEA+'s $70 billion Canadian exports.
-The next largest single-country export partners are China and UK, importing a little less than $30 billion of Canadian exports each.
+About three-quarters of Canadian exports ($751 billion) went to the US ($569 billion), dwarfing Western Europe's $70 billion in total Canadian exports.
+The next largest single-country export partners are China and UK, receiving a little less than $30 billion of Canadian exports in each country.

 <figure>
     <figcaption align="center" style="font-size:16">